Sign up for our newsletter

-Other businesses that allow free overnight stays include Flying J Travel Centers, Cabella’s, Camping World, Cracker Barrel restaurants (official policy is overnight stays are NOT permitted although most stores allow the practice), Costco and Kmart.
+Other businesses that allow free overnight stays include Flying J Travel Centers, Cabella’s, Cracker Barrel restaurants (official policy is overnight stays are NOT permitted although most stores allow the practice), Costco and Kmart.
 Many RVers routinely stay in shopping center or factory outlet parking lots.

 Many highway rest areas allow free stays of varying lengths, even those with “No Camping” signs (by “no camping” they mean no sleeping on the ground or pitching tents).
 Sleeping inside an RV is not considered camping).
 Rules vary state-by-state.

 Many small towns allow free camping in their city parks.
 In most cases the cost is free or $10 or less; often a donation is requested, but not required.
 Stays of one to three nights are typically allowed.
 Some parks are barebones and by noisy highways.
 Others are quiet and in beautiful settings.

 •OvernightRVParking.com: The best resource for places to camp for free.
 (Membership fee to join, but free preview)

 •Harvest Hosts: Members stay free overnight at farms & wineries.